troystribling/SimpleFutures/README.md

 dataRequest.receiveResult(10)
 ```

-Completing a FutureStream&lt;T&gt; is synonymous to adding a completed Future&lt;T&lt;.
-It can have a finite capacity if specified in the constructor.
+Completing a FutureStream&lt;T&gt; is synonymous to adding a completed Future&lt;T&lt; and it can have a finite capacity if specified in the constructor.
 The default value is infinite.
 The FutureStream&lt;T&gt; methods used to create and get the number of Future&lt;T&gt;s in the stream are,

 ```swift
 // number of futures in stream